Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces: Examples

 \subsection{Interacting particle systems}

+To show that our approach works in a wide range of contexts, we consider also consider interacting particle systems as defined in \cite{Li85}.
 Let $W$ be a compact metric space and let $S$ be a countable set.
-Define $(E = W^S ,d)$, the product space with $d$ a metric that is compatible with the topology, on which we would like to define a Markov process $\left\{\eta(t) \right\}_{t \geq 0}$.
+Define $(E = W^S ,d)$, the product space with $d$ a metric that is compatible with the topology, on which we will define a Markov process $\left\{\eta(t) \right\}_{t \geq 0}$.
 Examples are the exclusion process, the contact process, etcetera.
 We follow the construction in Liggett \cite{Li85}.

 For $\Lambda$ a finite subset of $S$ and $\zeta \in W^\Lambda$ let $c_\Lambda(\eta,\dd \zeta)$ be the rate at which the system makes a transformation from configuration $\eta$ to $\eta^\zeta$ which is defined by